Security and Safety in The Philippines – Business & VIP Travel

-The Philippines is becoming a more common destination for business travellers.
-As well as being home to the Asian Development Bank, the rising use of Filipino personnel for international call centres makes business travel to the area more frequent.
+The Philippines is becoming a common destination for business travellers.
+Not only is the Philippines home to the Asian Development Bank, but the rising use of Filipino personnel for international call centres also makes business travel to the area more frequent.
 As such, knowing how to address most travel security and safety concerns before you leave for your destination is vital.

-We’ve also had the good fortune to work locally in The Philippines and internationally with a high-profile international Filipino sportsman and have considerable experience with the country and its people.
+We’ve had the good fortune to work locally in The Philippines and internationally with a high-profile international Filipino sportsman and have considerable experience with the country and its people.
 While we’ve had no drama, so to speak, that’s as much due to our high level of preparedness as it is due to the good nature of the Filipino people.
-In this post, and this podcast episode, we share some of what we know to help make your business trip to The Philippines safe and enjoyable.

 Even organisations who are active in the country providing charitable aid are at risk and shouldn’t assume that their mission, so to speak, makes them less vulnerable to threat than others.

-Speaking of the President, keep in mind that there is currently a hard line government in place.
-If your business dealings and conduct are above board then this shouldn’t pose a problem but if corruption or drug use are on your to-do list, don’t expect to wriggle your way out of it too easily.
+Speaking of the President, keep in mind that there is currently a hard-line government in place.
+If your business dealings and conduct are above board then this shouldn’t pose a problem but if corruption or drug use is on your to-do list, don’t expect to wriggle your way out of it too easily.
 The government currently has a shoot to kill policy for drug dealers who resist arrest so that gives you an indication of how seriously they look at drugs.

 And even if you are playing by the rules, you could find yourself caught in the crossfire if law enforcement agencies happen to be active in the same area that you are.
 Be cautious about where you wander and try to stick to main thoroughfares and venues.

 As with many cities in the region, plan for travel delays in Manila and other Filipino major cities and have your travel manager put you in a pre-screened hotel close to your meeting locations.
 And by pre-screened we mean a hotel that has been reviewed by a security and risk management professional.
-Hotels may claim to have 24 hour security but in some cases this security leaves a lot to be desired.
+Hotels may claim to have 24-hour security but in some cases, this type of travel security leaves a lot to be desired.

-Avoid the use of jeepneys or three wheelers for travel.
-They may be an iconic part of The Philippines experience but they don’t offer the same safety advantages as a professional driver with a suitable vehicle for secure travel and safety in the Philippines.
+Avoid the use of jeepneys or three-wheelers for travel.
+They may be an iconic part of The Philippines experience.
+However, they don’t offer the same safety advantages as a professional driver with a suitable vehicle for secure travel and safety in the Philippines.

 For more details on these, download our Business Travel Safety and Security Check List by signing up below.